jropinion/content/blog_content/racism_5.md

     The character of the murdered individual is routinely on trial when courts and juries are attempting to decide what kind of legal repercussions are to be levied against cops and other governmental actors that carry out injustices on people of color.
 But my understanding of our judicial system is that we assume individuals are innocent until they are proven guilty.
 If that is the case, then a murdered individual should be assumed to be wrongly killed unless the officer can prove he was acting reasonably.

     Surely the conduct of the murdered individual is relevant exculpatory evidence.
 But the evidence matters at trial.
-So, let's start having trials for cops.
-At which time they can prove their innocence.
+So, let's start having trials for cops, at which time they can prove their innocence.
 But we can't keep assuming the cop acted reasonably and the murdered person deserved to be killed.
 It's this current way of dealing with these situations which liberates cops to use deadly force more frequently and with less hesitation.
 One obvious institutional change to decrease the number of unarmed people murdered by cops, a crime disproportionately happening to people of color, is to punish that behavior with more than paid vacations.

 5.  ###**Let's remember that we're not talking about disembodied statistics; we're talking about people.**